 General Robert E. Lee surrendered to General Ulysses S. Grant on April 9, 1865.
-The next day, despite rain and mud there were some 3,000 people in the streets celebrating.
+When the news came to Washington, D.C., some 3,000 people took to the streets of Washington, D.C. to celebrate.
 Crowds serenaded President Lincoln throughout the day.
 “At length,” wrote a reporter for the Washington paper Daily National Intelligencer, “after persistent effort, the presence of Mr. Lincoln was secured.
 Three loud and hearty cheers were given, after which the President said:

 ‘FELLOW CITIZENS: I am very greatly rejoiced to find that an occasion has occurred so pleasurable that the people cannot restrain themselves.
 [Cheers.]
 I suppose that arrangements are being made for some sort of a formal demonstration, this, or perhaps, to-morrow night.
 [Cries of `We can’t wait,’ `We want it now,’ &c.]
 If there should be such a demonstration, I, of course, will be called upon to respond, and I shall have nothing to say if you dribble it all out of me before.
 [Laughter and applause.]
 I see you have a band of music with you.
-[Vocies, `We have two or three.’]
+[Voices, `We have two or three.’]
 I propose closing up this interview by the band performing a particular tune which I will name.
 Before this is done, however, I wish to mention one or two little circumstances connected with it.
 I have always thought `Dixie’ one of the best tunes I have ever heard.
 Our adversaries over the way attempted to appropriate it, but I insisted yesterday that we fairly captured it.
 [Applause.]
 I presented the question to the Attorney General, and he gave it as his legal opinion that it is our lawful prize.
 [Laughter and applause.]
 I now request the band to favor me with its performance.'”

-“In accordance with the request, the band struck up `Dixie,’ and at its conclusion played `Yankee Doodle,’ the President remaining at the window mean-while.
+In accordance with the request, the band struck up `Dixie,’ and at its conclusion played `Yankee Doodle,’ the President remaining at the window mean-while.
 The President then said: `Now give three good hearty cheers for General Grant and all under his command.’
 These were given with a will, after which Mr. Lincoln requested `three more cheers for our gallant Navy,’ which request was also readily granted.
 The President then disappeared from the window, amid the cheers of those below.
 The crowd then moved back to the War Department, and loud calls were again made for Secretary Stanton.”

 Less than a week later, Lincoln was dead.